 - You have had a contract to sell your home via a short sale, but your servicer failed to approve it within 30 days of your application, costing you the sale

-Speak with an Illinois consumer lawyer at Atlas Consumer Law today at (312) 313-1613.
-We look forward to speaking with you about how we can help.
+Speak with a Illinois loan modification attorney at Atlas Consumer Law today at (312) 313-1613.
+Free consultation available!